Adaptive Token Sampling For Efficient Vision Transformers: Introduction

-In this work, we propose an approach that reduces the number of tokens of any given vision transformer, but that does not has the limitations of DynamicViT and that is more efficient.
-The approach is motivated by the observation that not all image information is needed to classify an image since parts of an image are redundant or irrelevant for the classification task.
-The amount of relevant information, however, depends on the image itself.
-For instance, Fig.\ref{fig:dynamicity_visualization} shows examples where only a few or many patches are required to classify the image correctly.
-The same holds for the number of tokens that are used at each stage as illustrated in Fig.\ref{fig:token_removal}.
-We therefore propose an approach that automatically selects the right number of tokens at each stage and for each image, \ie, the number of selected tokens varies at all stages and for all images as shown in Fig.\ref{fig:dynamicity}.
-This is in contrast to \cite{dynamicvit} where the ratio of selected tokens needs to be specified for each stage and it is constant after training.
-This means that in order to achieve a certain reduction of GFLOPs, the static number of tokens will on one hand discard important information for challenging images, which results in a decrease of the classification accuracy.
+In this work, we propose a method to efficiently reduce the number of tokens in any given vision transformer without the mentioned limitations.
+Our approach is motivated by the observation that in image/action classification, all parts of an input image/video do not contribute equally to the final classification scores and some parts contain irrelevant or redundant information.
+The amount of relevant information varies depending on the content of an image or video.
+For instance, in Fig.~\ref{fig:dynamicity_visualization}, we can observe examples in which only a few or many patches are required for correct classification.
+The same holds for the number of tokens used at each stage, as illustrated in Fig.~\ref{fig:token_removal}.
+Therefore, we propose an approach that automatically selects an adequate number of tokens at each stage based on the image content, \ie the number of the selected tokens at all network's stages varies for different images, as shown in Fig.~\ref{fig:dynamicity}.
+It is in contrast to \cite{dynamicvit, evit}, where the ratio of the selected tokens needs to be specified for each stage and is constant after training.
+However, selecting a static number of tokens will on the one hand discard important information for challenging images/videos, which leads to a classification accuracy drop.
 On the other hand, it will use more tokens than necessary for the easy cases and thus waste computational resources.
-In this work, we therefore address the question of how a transformer can dynamically adapt its computational resources in a way such that not more resources than necessary are used for each input image.
+In this work, we address the question of how a transformer can dynamically adapt its computational resources in a way that not more resources than necessary are used for each input image/video.